-Effective upon closing of this offering, our audit committee will be comprised of and, with serving as chair of the committee.
-Our board of directors has determined that each member of the audit committee meets the independence requirements under the Nasdaq listing standards and Rule 10A-3 of the Exchange Act and has sufficient knowledge in financial and auditing matters to serve on the audit committee, including the capacity to read and understand fundamental financial statements in accordance with applicable requirements.
-Our board of directors has determined that is an "audit committee financial expert" within the meaning of the SEC regulations and the applicable rules of Nasdaq.
+Effective upon closing of this offering, our audit committee will be comprised of Carl L. Gordon, Ph.D., CFA, James Healy, M.D., Ph.D., and Chris W. Nolet, with Mr. Nolet serving as chair of the committee.
+Our board of directors has determined that each member of the audit committee meets the independence requirements under the Nasdaq listing standards and Rule 10A-3 of the Exchange Act, with the exception of Dr. Gordon with respect to the requirements of Rule 10A-3 under the Exchange Act, and has sufficient knowledge in financial and auditing matters to serve on the audit committee, including the capacity to read and understand fundamental financial statements in accordance with applicable requirements.
+Although our board of directors has determined that Dr. Gordon is an "independent director" as defined under the applicable Nasdaq Listing Rules, it has also determined that he does not meet the additional requirements of independence applicable to audit committee members of a listed issuer under Rule 10A-3 under the Exchange Act because he is a founding member and Managing Partner and Co-Head of Global Private Equity of OrbiMed Advisors LLC, which indirectly owns one of our stockholders that beneficially holds greater than 10% of our stock.
+However, our board of directors determined that it was in our best interest to appoint Dr. Gordon to the audit committee due to his scientific expertise, extensive business experience, and experience in venture capital and the life sciences industry.
+Our board of directors has determined that Mr. Nolet is an "audit committee financial expert" within the meaning of the SEC regulations and the applicable rules of Nasdaq.
 The audit committee's responsibilities upon the closing of this offering will include:

-selecting a firm to serve as the independent registered public accounting firm to audit our financial statements;

-- · ensuring the independence of the independent registered public accounting firm; - discussing the scope and results of the audit with the independent registered public accounting firm, and reviewing, with management and that firm, our interim and year-end operating results; - establishing procedures for employees to anonymously submit concerns about questionable accounting or audit matters; - considering the effectiveness of our internal controls and internal audit function; - · reviewing material related-party transactions or those that require disclosure; and - approving or, as permitted, pre-approving all audit and non-audit services to be performed by the independent registered public accounting firm.
+- selecting a firm to serve as the independent registered public accounting firm to audit our financial statements; - ensuring the independence of the independent registered public accounting firm; - discussing the scope and results of the audit with the independent registered public accounting firm, and reviewing, with management and that firm, our interim and year-end operating results; - establishing procedures for employees to anonymously submit concerns about questionable accounting or audit matters; - considering the effectiveness of our internal controls and internal audit function; - · reviewing material related-party transactions or those that require disclosure; and - approving or, as permitted, pre-approving all audit and non-audit services to be performed by the independent registered public accounting firm.